September

 Magnolia Jones

-Nodding and looking at her mom, her legs swinging from the adult-size chair she's sitting in as she talks, Magnolia emphatically added, “We told 'em.”
+Nodding and looking at her mom, her legs swinging from the chair as she talks, Magnolia emphatically added, "We told 'em."

-Her diagnosis came June 2, 2013 with a trip to her Brookhaven pediatrician.
-Blood counts, soon to become an ever-present stat for her parents, indicated cancer.
-Her doctor immediately sent her to Batson Children's Hospital via ambulance.
+Her diagnosis came June 2, 2013, with a trip to her Brookhaven pediatrician.
+Blood counts indicated cancer, and her doctor immediately sent her to Batson Children's Hospital via ambulance.

 "They gave me the DVD.
 We'd been looking for it forever," Magnolia said of the ambulance drivers.